mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/train.md

     1. Check the `Yes, it is.` checkbox.
     2. Select the `Order by:` value, the column based on which the data should be ordered.
     3. Select the `Group by:` value, the column based on which to group multiple entities in timeseries data.
-    4. Add the `Look Back Window:` value, the number of rows to `look back` into when making a prediction.iyDNE5g9fw9kdrCLIKoS3bkOJkE
+    4. Add the `Look Back Window:` value, the number of rows to `look back` into when making a prediction.
 5. Press `TRAIN`.

 ![Train timeseries](/assets/predictors/train-timeseries.gif)